-Question Answer Marks Guidance 4(e) AnswerDo you think the introduction of import tariffs is likely to have a greater effect than the introduction of import quotas on an exporting business?
-Justify your answer.Award up to 2 marks for identification of relevant points.Award up to 2 marks for relevant development of points.Award 2 marks for justified decision as to whether the introduction of import tariffs is likely to have greater effect than the introduction of import quotas on an exporting business.Points might include:Tariffs• May lead to an increase in the price of goods / makes goods more expensive [k] which makes the products less competitive [an] leading to fewer sales / less revenue [an]• Business may decide to maintain prices / not pass on price increase to customers [k] reducing profit margin [an]Quotas• Will limit the amount of goods that can be brought into a country [k] which will reduce the supply [an] reducing potential sales / revenue [an]• May have to find new market for remaining products / store leftover inventory [k] increasing storage costs [an] Marks Guidance This is a general question so there are no marks for application.
+Question Answer Marks Guidance 4(e) Do you think the introduction of import tariffs is likely to have a greater effect than the introduction of import quotas on an exporting business?
+Justify your answer.
+Award up to 2 marks for identification of relevant points.
+Award up to 2 marks for relevant development of points.
+Award 2 marks for justified decision as to whether the introduction of import tariffs is likely to have greater effect than the introduction of import quotas on an exporting business.
+Points might include: 6 This is a general question so there are no marks for application.
 To access evaluation marks must have at least identified relevant points for both tariffs and quotas.
 To gain both evaluation marks, response must clearly relate to an exporting business.
+May lead to an increase in the price of goods / makes goods more expensive [k] which makes the products less competitive [an] leading to fewer sales / less revenue [an] Business may decide to maintain prices / not pass on price increase to customers [k] reducing profit margin [an] Quotas Will limit the amount of goods that can be brought into a country [k] which will reduce the supply [an] reducing potential sales / revenue [an] May have to find new market for remaining products / store leftover inventory [k] increasing storage costs [an] increasing total cost [an]